jorgenbraseth/prison-game-card-generator/app/README.md

 To beat an inmate (called "the target") you do the following:
 - Play an inmate from your hand by paying an amount of ciggs equal to his _rank_.
 - You and other players may play cards to affect the outcome of the fight.
+I.e. equip weapons, play favours, etc.
 - Once all players are done playing cards, if your inmate's power is _greater_ than the target's power, the target is beaten.

 *If the target was beaten:*